dlamusm/Solana-Turbin3/capstone/README.md

 ## Why building this project

 - Visibility for rare collections and assets on the different games in the ecosystem.
-- Bringing the game assets to the collectors and not the collectors to the game.
+- Bringing the game assets to the collectors and not necessarily the collectors to the game.
-- Collecting rare items without diving into each specific ecosystem.
 - New trading experiences with interactive dynamics.
 - Better pricing for low liquidity items.